 Do you ever feel like you spend your whole life covered in Pug dog hair?
 If you are a Pug owner like I am, this probably resonates!

 When I was still brand new to Pug ownership, I decided to find out whether all that shed hair was normal or if I needed to talk to my dog’s veterinarian.
 Read on to learn exactly what I found out about Pugs and hair loss.
+Don’t forget to get all your Pug fur questions and concerns answered on our resource page.

 Why Is My Pug Losing Hair?